Gersondelacruzdeveloper/Milestone-Project2/README.md

 <br>
 ## Navigation bar (Navbar)

-## Navigation bar (Navbar)
+## Navigation in (footer)

-All functionality for the Navbar was manualy tested on every page.
+All functionality for the footer was manualy tested on every page.

-* Visit all links within the navbar in every possible order to ensure they are functional and route correctly:
+* Visit all links within the navbar in every possible order to ensure they are functional and route correctly.
-  * Home -> Skills // Home ->  Experience // Home -> Projects //home -> Contact
-  * Skills -> Home // Skills ->  Experience // Skills -> Projects //Skills -> Contact
-  * Experience -> Home // Experience -> Skills // Experience -> Projects //Experience -> Contact
-  * Projects -> Home // Projects -> Skills // Projects -> Experience //Projects -> Contact
-  * Contact -> Home // Contact -> Skills // Contact -> Experience //Contact -> Projects

-* Ensure the height of the Navbar is a consistent height across each page.
-* Ensure Navbar elements (logo/links) maintain their position through navigation of the site.
-* Ensure the navigation links display the appropriate effects when hovered over:

-## Footer
-The following functionality were tested on the footer:
-  * On each page, ensure the GitHub / LinkedIn, & WhatsApp links open to the correct webpage, and are opened externally.
-  * Ensure the Footer appearance is consistent across all pages, and maintains the same height.
-  * When adjusting the horizontal viewport, ensure the Footer elements' font sizes adjust themselves appropriately.
+* Play the game in every level to ensure the game works as espected.

 ## Enquire Form
 *Ensure all placeholders has its appropriate name.